brettwooldridge/HikariCP/README.md

 &#8986;``connectionTimeout``<br/>
 This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
 If this time is exceeded without a connection becoming available, a SQLException will be thrown.
-1000ms is the minimum value.
+Lowest acceptable connection timeout is 250 ms.
 *Default: 30000 (30 seconds)*

 &#8986;``idleTimeout``<br/>
-This property controls the maximum amount of time that a connection is allowed to sit idle in the pool.
+This property controls the maximum amount of time that a connection is allowed to sit idle in the pool.  **This setting only applies when ``minimumIdle`` is defined to be less than ``maximumPoolSize``.**
 Whether a connection is retired as idle or not is subject to a maximum variation of +30 seconds, and average variation of +15 seconds.
 A connection will never be retired as idle *before* this timeout.
 A value of 0 means that idle connections are never removed from the pool.
 *Default: 600000 (10 minutes)*